 On March 6, a group of highly experienced ocean-going mariners and corporate pilots met for a unique event, the “Joint Oceanic Search and Rescue Conference.”
 The goal was to stimulate discussion about how flight crews that experience an over-ocean emergency could work together with nearby ships to maximize the chances of survival.

-The conference was hosted by FlightSafety International’s Teterboro, New Jersey learning center and put on by Aeronautical Data Systems (ADS), which has developed new tools to help pilots locate ships that might be in a position to help during an emergency, as well as manage fuel and oxygen supplies during extended-range flight emergencies.
+The conference was hosted by FlightSafety International’s Teterboro, New Jersey learning center,and put on by Aeronautical Data Systems (ADS), which has developed new tools to help pilots locate ships that might be in a position to help during an emergency as well as manage fuel and oxygen supplies during extended-range inflight emergencies.

 “We’ve been working on this a long time,” said James Stabile Sr., an airline pilot and founder of ADS.
-The company’s first products were developed to help dispatchers and pilots calculate emergency options based on fuel and oxygen supplies and depletion rates.
-But about nine months ago, Stabile, whose airline flying includes over-ocean routes, realized that there is an additional, untapped resource: all the ships that ply the world’s oceans.
-The ADS team added a new feature to its Ergo 360 iPad app: information about ships, depicted on a map of the flight-planned route.
+The company’s first products were developed to help dispatchers and pilots calculate emergency options based on fuel and oxygen supplies and depletion rates, and incorporate that into safety management systems.
+But about nine months ago, Stabile, whose airline flying includes over-ocean routes, realized that there is an additional untapped resource: all the ships that ply the world’s oceans.
+The ADS team added a new feature to its Ergo 360 iPad app, graphical information about ships, depicted on a map of the flight-planned route.

-Zeeck concluded by listing the equipment he now carries for flights he makes to the Caribbean with his wife in their Twin Commander: this includes three GPSs, an InReach emergency satellite communications transceiver, a handheld marine radio, strobe lights and a personal emergency locator transmitter for each occupant, and a four-person self-righting raft.
+Zeeck concluded by listing the equipment he now carries for flights he now makes to the Caribbean with his wife in their Twin Commander: this includes three GPSs, an InReach emergency satellite communications transceiver, a handheld marine radio, strobelights and personal emergency locator transmitter for each occupant, and a four-person self-righting raft.